Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

-# Research Plan for stay
+# Research Plan for Stay

 Topic:
 - The wind velocity data were acquired from the onshore mid-precision weather sensors at the three locations in Calabria.
 (Can be point and spatial)